 Intex Small Family Above Ground Swim Pool

-Another choice selection from the Intex line of pools is their rectangular swim pool that is primarily designed for small families.
+Another choice selection from the Intex line of pools is their rectangular swim pool which is primarily designed for small families.
 This line of pools features a range of sizes, from 8.6′ to 14.9′ long, making it perfect for splashing around with small children.

 [If you are looking specifically for an above ground pool that is rectangular, check out this detailed guide that covers the best rectangular above ground pools.]